-In addition to general field crop expertise, many educators have a special focus that fits their educational background or coverage area in Michigan including commodity specific outreach.
+In addition to general field crop expertise, many educators have a special focus that fits their educational background or coverage area in Michigan, including commodity-specific outreach.

 Michigan field crop producers are also supported by a number of commodity organizations that engage in market development, research and outreach.
-These organizations are valuable partners for the MSU Extension field crops programming, expanding its capacity through grower engagement, financial support, and in some cases direct funding of MSU Extension staff positions.
+These organizations are valuable partners for the MSU Extension Field Crops Team, expanding its capacity through grower engagement, financial support, and in some cases, direct funding of MSU Extension staff positions.